The legal framework

 - The Sanctioning Hearing was held on 30 June.
 The decision was given on 4 August – Scheme was approved.
 The judge sounded irritated by the lack of clarity from the FCA.

-The Scheme is now underway.
 See Provident Scheme – 4 million people can now claim a refund for a practical guide to the Scheme.
-The time to make a claim has now ended and the first few decisions are being made.
+Claims have now been decided and a payout of 4.2p in the £ was made in 2022.